Conformal field theory on the plane: Exercises

+\begin{exo}[Behaviour of Liouville four-point functions at coinciding points] ~ We want to determine how the Liouville four-point function $\left<\prod_{i=1}^4 V_{P_i}(z_i)\right>$ behaves in the limit $z_1\to z_2$, using the $s$-channel decomposition \eqref{vfcch}. \begin{enumerate} \item Show that for $z_1\to z_2$, the integral over $s$-channel momentums localizes near $P_s=0$.
+Show that the three-point structure constants $C$ and $\hat C$ behave differently near this value of the momentum. \item Show that

+How does the first subleading correction behave? \item Compare with the behaviour of a four-point function in a rational theory.
+For an interpretation of these different behaviours in random energy models, see \cite{clrs16}. \end{enumerate} \end{exo}

+\begin{exo}[How Runkel--Watts-type theories circumvent the uniqueness of diagonal CFTs] ~ The aim of this exercise is to understand how Liouville theory and Runkel--Watts-type theories can have different three-point structure constants, circumventing in particular the relation \eqref{cmnnf} between the three-point structure constant and the fusing matrix.
+We focus on the case $c=1$ for technical simplicity. \begin{enumerate} \item In the case $c=1$, the conformal blocks and fusing matrix have considerably simpler expressions than in the general case.
+Study the analyticity properties of the fusing matrix from the article \cite{ilt13}, and deduce that Eq. \eqref{cmnnf} cannot hold in Runkel--Watts theory. \item Review the derivation of Eq. \eqref{cmnnf} in the cases of Liouville theory with $c=1$, and of Runkel--Watts theory.
+Paying particular attention to integration contours, poles of conformal blocks, and analyticity of structure constants, deduce that the derivation works in Liouville theory and fails in Runkel--Watts theory. \end{enumerate} \end{exo}

-\begin{exo}[Fusion rules of all unitary representations if $c>1$] ~ Compute the analytic continuation of the Liouville OPE to momentums $\beta\in ]0,Q[$, which correspond to unitary representation that do not belong to the spectrum \eqref{sad}.
-Show that this leads to the following conjecture for the fusion rules, where we assume $\beta_1,\beta_2\in ]0,\frac{Q}{2}[$:
+\begin{exo}[Fusion rules of all unitary representations if $c>1$] ~ Let us investigate the fusion rules that follow from the analytically continued Liouville OPE \eqref{acope}. \begin{enumerate} \item Assuming $b>0$ so that $c\geq 25$, write the fusion rules of the Verma modules with momentums $\Pi\in ]0,\frac{Q}{2}[$, i.e. of the unitary representation that do not belong to the spectrum \eqref{sad}.
+Check that you find

-In particular, determine a lower bound on the conformal dimension $\Delta$, such that $\mathcal{V}_\Delta \times \mathcal{V}_\Delta$ belongs to the Liouville spectrum.
-What are the consequences of these results for possible extensions of Liouville theory? \end{exo}